cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= Interception, Investigation, Modification, Fascination*
     - *= Interception, Interruption, Modelisation, Fabrication*

-- "I think the hacker may have intercepted or eavesdropped to attack the house, whats a definition for this again?"
+- "I think the hacker may have intercepted or eavesdropped to attack the house, how would they have done this?"
     - *= An unauthorised party gains access to an asset*
     - *= An asset is destroyed or becomes unavailable*
     - *= An unauthorized party modifies an asset*